Radiation enteritis care at Mayo Clinic

 - Pain medications to relieve pain of inflammation

 Radiation enteritis that persists after treatment or that develops months or years after treatment is called chronic radiation enteritis.
-Treatment for chronic radiation enteritis is similar to treatments used for temporary radiation enteritis, but may also include:
+Treatment for chronic radiation enteritis is similar to treatments used for temporary radiation enteritis but may also include:

 - Nutritional support.
 Inflammation in your small intestine may reduce your body's ability to absorb nutrients from the foods you eat.
 Nutritional support in the form of tube feeding (home enteral nutrition) or infusions of nutrients into a vein (home parenteral nutrition) may help make sure you get the energy and nutrients you need.

 - Antibiotics.
 Inflammation caused by radiation may lead to a bacterial overgrowth in the small intestine that may result in bloating and diarrhea.
-Bacterial overgrowth can occur if the bacteria that normally live in the large intestine grow in the small intestine.
+Bacterial overgrowth can occur if the bacteria that typically live in the large intestine grow in the small intestine.
 Antibiotics can control bacterial overgrowth.